lewisf/lewisf.github.com/_posts/2012-03-13-Internship-Summer-2012-Settled.md

 all the legal stuff and then no more worrying about having something to do this summer.

-**Things I've learned during the application process, hopefully this will be useful to future summer internship applicants:**
+**Compilation of tips given to me and things I've learned during the application process, hopefully this will be useful to future summer internship applicants:**

 1. **Don't get lazy, apply everywhere.** Start early and don't stop applying until you've found a place.

-2. **Go to career fairs.** Listen to what the people manning the booths talk about and try to find an interest of yours relevant to theirs, so you'll have something to talk about.
-Most importantly - TALK, don't just hand them your resume.
-Worst case scenario, you'll learn a bit about their company and perhaps how to better prepare yourself next time.
+2. **Go to career fairs.** Listen to what the people manning the booths talk about and try to find an interest of yours relevant to theirs, so you can hold an interesting conversation.
+If you don't score an interview, you'll learn a bit about their company and perhaps find out how to better prepare yourself next time.

 3. An often overlooked source of summer internships by undergrads are startups. **Startups are a BIG source of internships** ... there are